STOOPS CFC CENTER STAFF

 Program Manager

 Ms. Raegan Hamilton joined the Stoops CFC Center in November 2022.
-Ms. Hamilton contributes to the overall success of the Stoops CFC Center by conducting community outreach, social media development, facilitating trainings, and developing curriculum.
-As a program manager, Ms. Hamilton oversees the implementation of the Rebound & Recovery project by establishing measurable outcomes and objectives, overseeing project based day-to-day operational procedures, maintaining collaborative relationships with community partners, and managing team performance.
+Raegan contributes to the overall success of the Stoops CFC Center by conducting community outreach, social media development, facilitating trainings, and developing curriculum.
+As a program manager, she oversees the implementation of the Rebound & Recovery project by establishing measurable outcomes and objectives, overseeing project-based day-to-day operational procedures, maintaining collaborative relationships with community partners, and managing team performance.

 Program Manager